Magic states are rarely the best resource to optimize: An analytical tool for qubit resource estimation in concatenated codes: Example: The 7-qubit code scheme

-Now turning to similar-sized circuits with less than 5\% of {\magic} gates, we note that the above value of $V$ would be too large, so the value of $\mu_\nu$ would be a bit too small.
-Despite this, we know that the cost of any circuit with less than 5\% of {\magic} gates is less than the cost of a circuit with 5\% of {\magic} gates, and more than the cost of a circuit with no {\magic} gates.
-As these two costs are found to be close, this gives a good estimate of the cost of any circuit with less than 5\% of {\magic} gates.
+Now turning to similar-sized circuits with less than 5\% of magic gates, we note that the above value of $V$ would be too large, so the value of $\mu_\nu$ would be a bit too small.
+Despite this, we know that the cost of any circuit with less than 5\% of magic gates is less than the cost of a circuit with 5\% of magic gates, and more than the cost of a circuit with no magic gates.
+As these two costs are found to be close, this gives a good estimate of the cost of any circuit with less than 5\% of magic gates.

 As the arguments we made to get the numerical value on the right-hand side of Eq.~(\ref{eq:p_Lack_mut-3}) are rather simplistic, it is worth considering what happens if one takes a different numerical value on the right-hand side of Eq.~(\ref{eq:p_Lack_mut-3}).
 A simple numerical analysis indicates that a change in the choice of this value only causes a logarithmic change in the $\mu$s.
 For example, we replaced $10^{-31}$ with $10^{-39}$ in Eq.~(\ref{eq:p_Lack_mut-3}) (e.g., consider a logical circuit with $10^8$ times more gate-operations), and found that it only changes the value of $\mu_{\rm A}$ from 1.30 to 1.36.
-Thus we expect that the failure multiplicities in the last column of Table~\ref{table:failure-multiplicity} are representative of a broad range of realistic situations.
+Thus, we expect that the failure multiplicities in the last column of Table~\ref{table:failure-multiplicity} are representative of a broad range of realistic situations.

 The above analysis allows us to plot the blue curves in Fig.~\ref{fig:total-resources}.
-They show that sharing state preparation can reduce the total qubit cost required for the computation by a couple of orders of magnitude (for $K=5$).
-It also makes the relative cost of magic states smaller; the solid and dashed blue curves are almost on top of each other in Fig.~\ref{fig:total-resources}, corresponding to the fact that a circuit to implement an algorithm with a realistic number of {\magic} gates only requires about 50\% more resources than a circuit of equivalent size at level-$K$, that that has no {\magic} gates.
+They show that sharing state preparation can reduce the total physical qubit cost required for the computation by a couple of orders of magnitude (for $K=5$).
+It also makes the relative cost of magic states smaller; the solid and dashed blue curves are almost on top of each other in Fig.~\ref{fig:total-resources}, corresponding to the fact that a circuit to implement an algorithm with a realistic number of magic gates only requires about 50\% more resources at level-$K$ than an algorithm of equivalent size that has no magic gates.